Rwanda Church Closures Spark Debate Across Africa on Faith, Regulation, and Religious Freedom

 Officials insist the move is not an attack on religion, but a matter of public safety, accountability, and rule of law.
 Many of the closed worship centers reportedly failed to meet basic health and building standards, while others operated illegally or treated religion as a business rather than a spiritual service.

-Faith, Freedom, and Responsibility
+Faith, Freedom, and Responsibility in Africa

 Religion plays a powerful role in African societies.
 It offers hope, community, and moral guidance.
-But when faith becomes commercialized—when desperate people are manipulated, financially drained, or misled—governments are forced to confront an uncomfortable question: Who protects the people?
+But when faith becomes commercialized, when desperate people are manipulated, financially drained, or misled, governments are forced to confront an uncomfortable question: Who protects the people?

 Why Nigeria, Ghana, and Cameroon Must Pay Attention

-This conversation is not only about Rwanda.
+This conversation is not only about Rwanda church closures.

 In Nigeria, the rapid rise of unregulated churches and miracle centers has led to repeated cases of financial exploitation, fake prophecies, and deadly building collapses.